TouchBistro/tb/README.md

 Right now, the only requirement is that you have the xcode cli tools and [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).

+You can install xcode tools by running `xcode-select --install`.

 This project will install and manage all other dependencies that you need.

 ### AWS ECR